ionzero/vouchsafe/vouchsafe-specification.md

 #### Step 3: Validate `iss` and `iss_key`

 * Decode `iss_key` (base64)
+* Extract the raw public key bytes from the DER encoding
 * Compute the SHA-256 hash of the raw public key bytes
 * Base32-encode the result (lowercase, unpadded)
 * Confirm the hash matches the `iss` suffix (`urn:vouchsafe:<label>.<hash>`)